 CGT was introduced partly to reduce the incentive to re-label “income” as “capital”, and to broaden the income tax base.
 (As a side note, “non-cash” employee benefits like shares, company cars and low-interest loans were also the reason Fringe Benefits Tax was introduced in 1986).

-Announcing changes to CGT in the 2026-27 budget, the government cited similar motivation, saying the changes would better align the taxes paid on income made through capital gains with the taxes paid on wages.
+Announcing a plan for changes to CGT in the 2026-27 budget, the government cited similar motivation, saying the changes it was proposing would better align the taxes paid on income made through capital gains with the taxes paid on wages.

 A brief history of CGT and how it has changed